ReneeRaeSC/Heart-Disease-Prediction-Analysis/README.md

 # Heart Disease Prediction Analysis

 A machine learning project that applies binary classification to predict the presence of heart disease using the UCI Heart Disease dataset.
-The project prioritizes **Recall (Sensitivity)** to minimize false negatives — ensuring high-risk patients are flagged for clinical review.
+The project prioritizes **Recall (Sensitivity)** to minimize false negatives, ensuring high-risk patients are flagged for clinical review.

 ---